 It also results in a contribution margin ratio of $14/$20, or 70 percent.
 From this calculation, ABC Widgets learns that 70 percent of each product sale is available to contribute toward the $31,000 of total fixed expenses it needs to cover each month and also help achieve its profit target.

 What Is a Good Contribution Margin?

 Most likely, however, the contribution margin will come in at much less than 100 percent, and maybe even less than 50 percent.
-In reality, a "good" contribution margin is all relative, depending on the nature of a given company, its expense structure and whether it's competitive with its business peers.
+In reality, a "good" contribution margin is all relative, depending on the nature of a given company, its expense structure, and whether the company is competitive with its business peers.

-It helps to look at the contribution margin on a per-product or product-line basis, and review the profitability of each product line.
-It may no longer make sense to sell the products at their current price, and if the contribution margin is very low, it may be worth discontinuing the product line altogether.
-This can streamline operations and have a positive impact on a firm's overall contribution margin.
+Look at the contribution margin on a per-product or product-line basis, and review the profitability of each product line.
+Selling products at the current price may no longer make sense, and if the contribution margin is very low, it may be worth discontinuing the product line altogether.
+This strategy can streamline operations and have a positive impact on a firm's overall contribution margin.